MAP9900/Convoy-Layout-Project/docs/VAE.md

 - optimizer: Adam
 - common batch size: `512`

-These values are model-design defaults, not final results.
-Final loss values and timing should be regenerated and reported from the current rerun, not preserved here.

 ## Prior Sampling And Latent-Bank Sampling

 Early raw Gaussian-prior sampling did not preserve the curated multimodal tactical manifold well enough.
 The main design issue is that an unconditional Gaussian prior can average across distinct tactical modes and create hybrid decoded profiles.